 For the hummus:

-- In the bowl of the food processor add avocados (peeled, cored, cut into chunks), the lemon juice, tahini, olive oil, salt, and pepper to taste and process several minutes until very smooth.
+- In the bowl of the food processor mix chickpeas, avocados (peeled, cored, cut into chunks), the lemon juice, tahini, olive oil, some salt and pepper and process several minutes until very smooth.

 - Check seasonings and add more juice and/or tahini and/or salt to taste.